snowplow/snowplowanalytics.com/_posts/2017-11-13-snowplow-r96-zeugma-released-with-nsq-support/index.md

 <h2 id="nsq-enrich">4.
 Stream Enrich and NSQ</h2>

 Stream Enrich has also been updated to support a NSQ topic as a source, and another one as a sink.
-This feature maps one-to-one in functionality with the current Kinesis and Kafka offerings.
+Again, this feature maps one-to-one in functionality with the current Kinesis and Kafka offerings.
+If you are familiar with our Kinesis or Kafka support, you know the drill!

 Following on from the Stream Collector section above, you can then configure your Stream Enrich application like so: